SSU Writing Style Guide

 - Lowercase modifiers such as "department" in "department Chair Scott Lindsay".

 - Use third person to identify the narrative voice.
-Instead of saying "We are pleased to present the event," write, "The Music Department is pleased to present the event."
+Instead of writing "We are pleased to present the event," write, "The Music Department is pleased to present the event."

-- When referencing a URL for those using assistive technology, give each link a description, .e.g., instead of saying click here for more info, say View our Waitlist FAQs for more info.
+- When referencing a URL for those using assistive technology, give each link a description.

 Web site or website?
 Log-in, login?
 Webpage?
 Web page?